Minnesota Environmental Education Leadership Initiative

 Needs AssessmentThe University of Minnesota Extension and the Minnesota Pollution Control Agency conducted a needs assessment of Minnesota's environmental education community.
 This community is defined as "those who have a shared goal of delivering quality, balanced environmental education effectively in the state of Minnesota."
 This can include foundation funders, program managers and administrators, board members, various levels of government agents, naturalists, teachers, and non-formal educators.
 To our knowledge, this has never been done in the United States on a statewide level.

 The results suggest relative agreement among members of Minnesota's EE community, although there are some elements that are perceived as limiting purposeful group action.

-Learning OpportunitiesThere are several professional development opportunities for you to learn more about effective leadership in the environmental education community.
-These program offerings can be guest speakers, discussion sessions, workshops, cohort learning groups, and other opportunities.
-Discussion sessions are short group dialogs (usually two hours) that focus on a specific topic of interest to our community; learning typically takes place through one-on-one interactions and small group work.
-Workshops are typically 3/4 or full day activities designed to teach you skills to apply in your personal leadership and workplace.
-Guest speakers are invited to speak about leadership issues in the environmental education arena and vary in length.
-Cohort learning groups help achieve sustained action in our environmental education community and can be developed for small and large groups of professionals who meet a consistent basis to co-learn.
-By following the links below you can learn about opportunities for developing your leadership skills and knowledge:
+Learning OpportunitiesMEELI hosted several professional development opportunities to learn more about effective leadership in the environmental education community.
+These program offerings included guest speakers, discussion sessions, workshops, cohort learning groups, and other opportunities.
+Discussion sessions were short group dialogs (usually two hours) that focused on a specific topic of interest to our community; learning typically took place through one-on-one interactions and small group work.
+Workshops were typically 3/4 or full day activities designed to teach skills to apply in your personal leadership and workplace.
+Guest speakers were invited to speak about leadership issues in the environmental education arena and varied in length.
+Cohort learning groups helped achieve sustained action in our environmental education community and could be developed for small and large groups of professionals who meet a consistent basis to co-learn.

 Mike Kennedy (email@example.com), Minnesota Pollution Control Agency, for more information about MEELI.